A cultivar with bicoloured flowers - white with... red lips.

 The seedlings need to be watered with a light shower so as to not turn over everything.
 Keep them constantly moist to encourage germination.

-Prune my baby sage 'hot lips'
+Tailler my baby sage 'hot lips'

 In the spring, cut the very external stems and the ends of the branches that flowered the previous year.

-Fertilize my baby sage 'hot lips'
+Fertiliser my baby sage 'hot lips'

 With a respectful approach to soil life, it's always better to fertilize a little in advance with organic material that will decompose; spread out a compost that isn't entirely decomposed, with well decomposed manure at the plant's base, and incorporate over 10 cm with a hoe.
 This operation is normally carried out in winter so that earthworms and bacteria have time to do their job.

-Propagate my baby sage 'hot lips'
+Multiplier my baby sage 'hot lips'

 Propagate in May-June.
 The method of herbaceous cutting is a little complicated.
 It is simpler to proceed with a root cutting.
 This also enables to preserve the sage's vitality.